SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic_Bookings_Log.md

 #### Main Virtual connection

-This driver uses a virtual connection and does not require any input during element creation.
+This connector uses a virtual connection and does not require any input during element creation.

 ### Configuration of Path Parameter

-For the driver to work correctly, the **Path** parameter on the **Configuration** page must be set to an existing folder on the server or it should have **Cluster Mode** selected in order to replicate the logging files on all the DMAs in the DMS.
+For the connector to work correctly, the **Path** parameter on the **Configuration** page must be set to an existing folder on the server or it should have **Cluster Mode** selected in order to replicate the logging files on all the DMAs in the DMS.

 ## Usage